Baba Metzia 1:8-2:1

 Baba Metzia 1:8

-If a person found documents assessing one’s property (for use as collateral), committing to support one’s step-daughter, for chalitzah (dissolving the bond of levirate marriage) or for a minor girl refusing an arranged marriage, appointing arbitrators or detailing any court action – in all of these cases, one should return them to the party named therein (because there is no potential negative repercussion to doing so).
+If a person found documents assessing one’s property (for use as collateral), committing to support one’s step-daughter, for chalitzah (dissolving the bond of levirate marriage) or for a minor girl refusing an arranged marriage, appointing arbitrators or detailing any court action – in all of these cases, one should return them to the party named therein (because there is no potential negative repercussion in doing so).
 If one found documents of any kind in a briefcase, or rolled or tied together, he should return them.
 A batch of documents is defined as three that are fastened to one another.
 Rabban Shimon ben Gamliel says that if three documents refer to the same borrower and different lenders, they should be returned to the borrower; if they refer to the same lender and different borrowers, they should be returned to the lender.
 If a person found a document among his own papers and he doesn’t know what it is or how he acquired it, it should be retained indefinitely for Elijah to eventually resolve.
 If there are documents canceling debts among them, he must honor them.

 Baba Metzia 2:1